ethanabrooks/dissertation/bellman-update-networks.typ

 to the model?
 To answer this question, we must draw attention to a disparity between the outputs from the model on @line:forward of
 @alg:train-bellman-network and the targets used to train the model on
 @line:optimize.
-For each input state $Obs_t$, we require the model to infer a vector of values, *$QValue(Obs_t, dot.c)$*, one for each action in the action space.
+For each input observation $Obs_t$, we require the model to infer a vector of values, *$QValue(Obs_t, dot.c)$*, one for each action in the action space.
 However, we are only able to train the model on the single action observed in the dataset for that transition.
-If the model is able to observe both the input state $Obs_t$ and the action $Act_t$ on which we condition the target value, the model will neglect all predictions besides $QValue(Obs_t, Act_t)$.
+If the model is able to observe both the input observation $Obs_t$ and the action $Act_t$ on which we condition the target value, the model will neglect all predictions besides $QValue(Obs_t, Act_t)$.
 That is, it will learn good predictions of $QValue(Obs_t, Act)$ for $Act = Act_t$, the action that appears in the dataset, but not for the other actions in the action space.
 To prevent this degenerate outcome, we use masking to prevent the